AlanKrajina/JS-learn/C#.md

         static void Main(string[] args)
         {
-            NumbCalculator(); // works only if numbers are inputs inputValidator(); // if input is string CATCHES an Exception }
+            //NumbCalculator(); // works only if numbers are inputs inputValidator(); // if input is string CATCHES an Exception }